PunchThrough/bean-docs/src/features/virtual-serial.md

 ## Differences between Serial and Parallel Communications

 Serial and parallel communication focus on data bits being sent from a hardware device, such as the Bean, to the computer.
 Serial differs from parallel communication in the way they transfer the data bits to the computer.
 Serial communication transfers the data bits synchronously, where only one bit can be communicated at a time.
-This is in contrast to Parallel Communication, where multiple bits can be communicated at a time.
+This is in contrast to parallel communication, where multiple bits can be communicated at a time.

 The consequence of using serial communication as opposed to parallel communication is time.
 Serial communication is a slower process with respect to parallel commuication.
 However, the advantages of using serial communication is that it requires fewer interconnecting wires.
 This leads to a device having more space and better isolation between the pins.
 Also, crosstalk between signals is not likely to occur, where this is more of an issue for parallel communication.